vp817/RakNetProtocolDoc/README.md

 if the reliable index start is the same as the reliable index of this reliable index, then it shall be incremented until it is not a value that exists in the reliable window(with the reliable window end also increasing), while also removing from the reliable window the reliable window start value in the iteration.

 ### Receiveing Ordering And Sequencing

+The order and sequence of an internal packet must be validated before handling it, where if an internal packet is out of order(not really put of order but just like skipped or a future internal packet), it should simply be handled later on.
+If it is sequenced then if its out of order(the sequencing index is lower than the highest known for this channel) then it shall be dropped and the highest sequencing index shall be updated.
+(There can only be 32 channels, with each channel having its own thing)

 Note: The internal packet must be reliable or sequenced for this section.